+The unique characteristics of the group and the individuals within it, dictate reasonable and appropriate control measures.
+Schools have the legal responsibility to complete risk assessments as they are in loco parentis throughout a tour and are recognised to be legally responsible for the supervision of their pupils outside the classroom, as they would be within it.

-The example clearly indicates that the unique dynamics of the group, and the individuals within it, dictate reasonable and appropriate control measures.
-Therefore, it is inappropriate to consider generic RA to be sufficient or for anybody without intimate knowledge of the group to attempt to complete this phase of the group management plan.
+It is inappropriate to consider Generic Risk Assessment to be sufficient or for anybody without intimate knowledge of the group to attempt to complete this phase of the group management plan.

 Where there is no existing experience of a location, a site visit is useful.
 There is no substitute for first-hand knowledge.
-Think of a pre-visit as 'walking the course', such pre-visits add the fine detail to the group management plan.
+Think of a pre-visit as 'walking the course', such pre-visits add the fine 7/9 detail to the group management plan.

 Site visits are also useful when developing the educational outcomes for the visit.

-Where site visits are not possible, or to obtain updated information, Tour Companies will normally be very happy to pass on their local knowledge, which can be used to inform (not substitute for) the leaders own plan.
+Where site visits are not possible, or to obtain updated information, educational visit providers will normally be very happy to pass on their local knowledge, which can be used to inform (not substitute for) the leader's own plan.